estacc123-ux/raknet-wrapper/README.md

 ## Capture

-Start capture and listen for packets:
+Start capture and listen for all packets:

 ```luau
 raknet.startcapture()